-• DWS Use of Proceed Bond Assessment
+• DWS Use of Proceeds Bond Assessment

-By way of derogation from the above, bonds that comply with DWS' Use-of-proceeds bond assessment are investable also in cases where the bond issuer does not fully comply with the ESG assessment methodology.
+In a departure from the above, bonds that conform to the DWS' Use-of-proceeds bond assessment are eligible for investment even if the issuer of the bond does not fully comply with the ESG assessment methodology.

-The financing of use of proceeds bonds will be assessed via a two-stage process.
+The financing of use-of-proceeds bonds is examined in a two-stage procedure.

-In the first stage DWS assesses whether a bond qualifies as a Use of Proceeds Bond.
-A key element is checking for compliance with the ICMA Green Bond Principles, the ICMA Social Bond Principles or the ICMA Sustainability Bond Principles.
-The assessment focuses on the use of proceeds, the selection of the projects financed by these proceeds, the management of the proceeds spending as well as the annual reporting on the use of proceeds to investors.
+In the first stage, DWS checks whether a bond meets the requirements for a use-of-proceeds bond.
+A fundamental element of this is checking compliance with the ICMA Green Bond Principles, the ICMA Social Bond Principles or the ICMA Sustainability Bond Principles.
+The assessment focuses on the use of the proceeds, the selection of the projects financed with these proceeds, the management of the use of the proceeds and the annual reports to the investors about the use of the proceeds.

-If a bond complies with these principles, the second stage assesses the ESG quality of the issuer of that bond in relation to defined minimum standards in respect to environmental, social, and corporate governance factors.
-This assessment is based on the ESG assessment methodology as described above and excludes
+If a bond complies with these principles, the second stage assesses the ESG quality of the issuer of this bond with respect to defined minimum standards in relation to ecological, social and corporate governance practices.
+This assessment is based on the ESG assessment methodology described above and excludes

-- corporate issuers with poor ESG quality compared to their peer group (i.e. a letter score of "E" or "F"). - sovereign issuers with high or excessive controversies regarding governance (i.e. a letter score of "E" or "F"), - issuers with highest severity of norm issues (i.e. a letter score "F"), or - issuers with excessive exposure to controversial weapons (i.e. a letter score of "D", "E" or "F")."
+- Corporate issuers with poor ESG quality in comparison to their peer group (i.e., a letter score of "E" or "F"), - Sovereign issuers with high or excessive controversies regarding sovereign governance (i.e., a letter score of "F" or "F"). - Issuers with the highest severity of norm issues (i.e., a letter score of "F"), or - Issuers with an excessive exposure to controversial weapons (i.e., a letter score of "D", "E" or "F")

-To the extent that the sub-fund seeks to attain the promoted environmental and social characteristics as well as corporate governance practices by means of an investment in target funds, the latter must meet the DWS standards on Climate and Transition Risk- and Norm Assessment outlined above.
+To the extent that the fund seeks to attain the promoted environmental and social characteristics as well as the corporate governance practices also by means of an investment in target funds, the latter must meet the DWS standards on Climate and Transition Risk and Norm Assessment as outlined above.

-Derivatives are currently not used to attain the environmental or social characteristics promoted by the sub-fund and are therefore not taken into account for the calculation of the minimum share of assets complying with these characteristics.
-However, derivatives on individual issuers may only be acquired for the sub-fund if the issuers of the underlying comply with the ESG assessment methodology.
+Derivatives are currently not used to attain the environmental and social characteristics promoted by the fund, which is why they are not taken into account in the calculation of the minimum proportion of assets that fulfill these characteristics.
+However, derivatives on individual issuers may be acquired for the fund if, and only if, the issuers of the underlyings fulfill the ESG assessment methodology.